dfaile/Nobl9-onboarding-app/README.md

 ## Security
 - **Never commit secrets** to the repository or Dockerfiles.
 - Always set sensitive environment variables in your deployment environment (e.g., `docker-compose.yml`, CI/CD secrets, or Kubernetes manifests).
+- **Never set `NOBL9_SKIP_TLS_VERIFY=true` in production!** This disables SSL certificate verification and should only be used for local/test environments with self-signed certificates.

 ## Setup Instructions